pavankalyan0223/STEM-Agent-Backend/README.md

    uvicorn app:app --reload
    ```

 Now you should be able to access the API at `http://localhost:8000`.
-Nice!
+The application will display "Application start" when it launches.

 ## Using It